 A good pair of shoes and sunglasses will do.
 But wear a head cap when you go out, the heat is unbearable sometimes.
 To those with skin issues, bring sunscreen lotion.

-For getting the best out of your trip, follow a travel checklist.
-I’ve built my own checklist for itinerary planning and things to do.
+To get the best out of your trip, follow a travel checklist.
+I’ve built my checklist for itinerary planning and things to do.
 You can get my FREE PRINTABLE CHECKLIST upon signup at the end of this post.

 Batam Travel Guide: Find this post useful?
 Pin this post for later: